MediSeeUU/MediSeeUU/medctrl-frontend/README.md

 # Setup

 1. Download and install the node package manager installer using the following link: https://nodejs.org/en/download/.
-During the install process, the default settings will be sufficient.
+During the installation process, the default settings will be sufficient.

 2. If you do not use a compatible IDE already and wish to continue developing the software, you can download and open Visual Studio Code editor.
 (You can download VSCode using the following via the website: https://code.visualstudio.com/).